-Powerful SpaceX Rocket Lands on Ship for Third Time!
+Powerful SpaceX Rocket Lands on Drone Ship for Yet Another Time!

-SpaceX has just scored a rocket-landing hat trick, as the powerful SpaceX rocket lands on ship for third time!
+SpaceX has just scored a rocket-landing hat trick, as the powerful SpaceX rocket lands on a ship for the third time!

 The two-stage Falcon 9 lifted off from Florida’s Cape Canaveral Air Force Station today at 5:40 p.m.
 EDT (2140 GMT).
-About 2.5 minutes into flight, the two rocket stages separated; the second stage carried Thaicom 8 to its prescribed geostationary transfer orbit (GTO), and the first stage performed a series of engine burns to head back to Earth.
-[Photos: SpaceX Launches Satellite, Lands Rocket]
+About 2.5 minutes into the flight, the two rocket stages separated; the second stage carried Thaicom 8 to its prescribed geostationary transfer orbit (GTO), and the first stage performed a series of engine burns to head back to Earth.

-Less than 9 minutes after liftoff, the Falcon 9 first stage made a pinpoint vertical landing on the deck of “Of Course I Still Love You,” one of SpaceX’s two “autonomous spaceport droneships,” which was stationed 420 miles (680 kilometers) off the Florida coast.
+Less than 9 minutes after liftoff, the SpaceX rocket (Falcon 9) first stage made a pinpoint vertical landing on the deck of “Of Course I Still Love You,” one of SpaceX’s two “autonomous spaceport drone-ships,” which was stationed 420 miles (680 kilometers) off the Florida coast.
 When the smoke cleared and it became evident that the rocket was still standing, SpaceX employees at the company’s headquarters in Hawthorne, California erupted in raucous cheers.